 A: There is no state alcohol beverage law (if accompanied by a parent or guardian of legal drinking age, anyone under the legal drinking age may enter a bar), but individual house policy may prohibit it.

 Q: In the state of Wisconsin can funeral homes/parlors obtain liquor licenses?

 A: Most likely not, to get a Class B liquor license, the premises must comply with the sanitation requirements for restaurants, s.
 125.68(5).
 In addition, they cannot get a Class B liquor license without also holding a Class B beer (s.
 125.51(3)(f)).
 There are prohibitions on types of businesses allowed on Class B premises – funeral homes are not among the businesses that are allowed.

 Q: At the closing time of a bar no alcohol can be served and everyone needs to leave, who is allowed to stay on the premises after closing time?

-A: Only bona fide employees performing work functions allowed on premises after closing hour.
+A: Only bona fide employees performing work functions are allowed on premises after closing hours.

 Q: If I have an individual who runs a winery and sells wine, must any person that is selling the wine have an operator’s license if the owner is not present?

 A: If the sale is being made under the winery’s retail license (Class A or Class B), the person selling the wine must either hold an operator’s license or be 18 years of age or older and working under the immediate supervision of someone holding an operator’s license, this is the same requirement of any retailer making sales.

 Q: At what time do bars have to be closed on the day that Daylight Savings Time begins as well as the day that it ends?